minar-hossain82/shipnow/README.md

 # ShipNow Logistics Dashboard

-A responsive logistics dashboard built with **Next.js**, **TypeScript**, **Tailwind CSS**, and **Recharts**.
+A responsive logistics dashboard built with **Next.js**, **TypeScript**, **Css Modules**, and **Recharts**.
 The application simulates a modern shipment management system using static mock data and focuses on responsive design, reusable components, and interactive UI.

 ## Live Demo